 - Medications such as beta-blockers, lithium, and antimalarials

 As with any complex chronic condition, finding the right balance of information, community, and support – whether connecting is virtual or in-person — is crucial to living well.
 We particularly love Healthline’s roundup of The Best Psoriasis Blogs of 2020 to provide motivation and encouragement from others living with psoriasis.

 Ilumya is a biologic injection used to treat adults with moderate to severe plaque psoriasis.
 Ilumya works to restore the order of the immune system by blocking a specific molecule shown to make psoriasis symptoms worsen.
 After two initial doses, Iluyma is administered in four doses over the course of a year.

-Stelera IV is a biologic infusion therapy shown to positively treat patients suffering from psoriatic arthritis and moderate to severe plaque psoriasis.
-Selera IV treatments target proteins connected to plaque psoriasis, joint, and skin inflammation to help reduce psoriasis symptoms.
+Stelara IV is a biologic infusion therapy shown to positively treat patients suffering from psoriatic arthritis and moderate to severe plaque psoriasis.
+Stelara IV treatments target proteins connected to plaque psoriasis, joint, and skin inflammation to help reduce psoriasis symptoms.

 Remicade, or infliximab, is a biologic infusion therapy used to treat psoriatic arthritis and plaque psoriasis.
 Doctors can prescribe Remicade to a wide range of people, including pediatric patients to the elderly.
 A typical Remicade infusion process takes around two to three hours and can be administered roughly every six to eight weeks.

 Renflexis, the biosimilar to Remicade, is an infusion therapy meant to treat cases of psoriatic arthritis and plaque psoriasis.
 Renflexis works by blocking the actions of inflammation-inducing proteins in psoriasis patients.
 Renflexis infusions are administered in three starting doses in the first six weeks.
 Patients can then expect to receive one dose roughly every six to eight weeks.